 GLOCK’s complaint folder is overflowing with gripes about the MOS guns’ factory sights.
 And by factory, I mean the exact same polymer sights that come on the non-MOS versions.
 They’re too short to co-witness with any of the reflex sights that fit the MOS mounting plates.
 Well, other than my slim little JPoint…

-It’s just barely low enough to allow co-witnessing.
+It’s just low enough to allow almost full alignment of the factory sights without losing view of the front one.
 Actually, it would be better without the factory rear sight in place, as the JPoint has a rear sight notch molded into it that happens to work pretty dang well with the factory GLOCK front.
 Plus I tend to prefer an all-black rear sight anyway.

 Since co-witness heights will be different with just about every optic out there — all of them (as far as I know) are taller than the JPoint — it makes sense to me that the MOS guns just come with the standard, cheap sights.
 I’d guess that most MOS owners would replace them no matter what, and taller sights would risk the chance of actually blocking the dot on some optics.
 At any rate, if co-witnessing is on your checklist then you’ll definitely be exploring the near-limitless GLOCK sight aftermarket.